 Non-technical Internet users may at times hear techies and industry pundits refer to a "protocol" without explaining its meaning.
 To put it simply, in the world of computer networking (which includes the Internet), a protocol is a set of rules that specify the format of messages exchanged between computers.
 One might think of it as a network "language", similar in many respects to natural languages (e.g., American English) and computer languages (e.g., PHP).

 Web users witness one particular protocol in use every time they visit a website, whose address (known as a "URL") is something like "http://www.example.com/".
 The "http" stands for Hypertext Transfer Protocol, which is a TCP/IP client-server protocol used on the Web for transmitting resources from a Web server to a client.
-We won't go into the details of that, but it is sufficient to understand that HTTP is the protocol used when your Web browser receives a copy of an image file to be displayed on the current Web page.
+I won't go into the details of that, but it is sufficient to understand that HTTP is the protocol used when your Web browser receives a copy of an image file to be displayed on the current Web page.
 A variation of "http" in URLs is "https", which indicates that a secure HTTP connection has been established between your browser and the website that you are using — typically when entering sensitive information, such as a credit card number.

 There are other Internet protocols, however, including one that you may have heard of but perhaps have never used: File Transfer Protocol (FTP).
 This one is primarily used by people building and maintaining websites, such as designers, developers, and content administrators.
 The main difference is that with HTTP, you, the client, are connecting to a Web server, which is capable of a number of functions, such as running Web scripts, assembling separate files into one complete Web page, etc. With FTP, you are connecting to a file server, and thus the technology involved can focus on the uploading and downloading the files as efficiently as possible, and thus can be done much faster versus HTTP.

 FTP might, at first glance, appear to be arcane and intimidating, but that is usually just a case of unfamiliarity with the concept and with applications that make it much easier to work with than the techie lingo might imply.
-In this article, we will examine one of the most popular and well-regarded programs that will make it possible for you to FTP files back and forth between your local computer and a remote file server, such as one provided to you by a Web hosting company.
+In this article, I will examine one of the most popular and well-regarded programs that will make it possible for you to FTP files back and forth between your local computer and a remote file server, such as one provided to you by a Web hosting company.
 (Note the use of "FTP" as a verb — just one more example of our favorite human language being made more efficient.)

 The Godzilla of FTP